singularity-code/scim-endpoint/README.md

 > java -jar personify-scim-server-1.0.0-SNAPSHOT.jar

-After cloning the project, you can build the application from source.
+When you have cloned the project, you can build the binary from source.

 Requirements to build are installation of a Java JDK 1.8+ and Maven.

 For running the maven project :